Physical therapy assistant’s license suspended after sex conviction

 The Kansas Board of Healing Arts issued the order regarding Joseph D. Quinlan on Friday, pending further proceedings.

 Quinlan worked as a licensed physical therapy assistant in Topeka when he solicited a child between the ages of 14 and 16 to meet him in a cemetery.
-When they arrived Quinlan engaged in sexual acts with the child, according to the emergency order provided by the board.
+When they arrived, Quinlan engaged in sexual acts with the child, according to the emergency order from the board.

 Quinlan entered a no contest plea to a charge of indecent liberties with a child on July 16, 2021.